Introduction

 Installation Process

-• Step A: Create database via cPanel wizard.
+• Step A: Create database via cPanel wizard (or CREATE DATABASE foodlay; on CLI).

 • Step B: Create DB user and password.